ADVANCED GUIDANCE, NAVIGATION AND CONTROL - 2023/4

 The assessment strategy for this module is designed to provide students with the opportunity to demonstrate the following.
 The written examination will assess the knowledge and assimilation of real satellite orbits and how to model them, evaluation of real-world algorithms used for attitude and orbit control, and the limitations of sensors and actuators used on modern satellites.
 The practical software-tool-based theoretical assignment will assess how the student can apply these models to representative cases.

 Thus, the summative assessment for this module consists of the following.

 - Software-tool-based theoretical assignment (10 to 15 pages) due Tuesday Week 10.

 - 2-hour, open-book written examination

 Any deadline given here is indicative.
 For confirmation of exact date and time, please check the assessment calendar issued to you.

 Formative assessment and feedback

 For the module, students will receive formative assessment/feedback in the following ways.

-- To develop an understanding of the complexities of real satellite dynamics, and of practical methods to determine and control spacecraft motions.
+- To develop an understanding of the complexities of real satellite missions, and of practical methods to determine and control the orbit and attitude of spacecraft.